samguergen/airbnl/README.md

 That's it, you should be all setup to begin development.

 ### Release 1: The Challenge
 Create a basic CRUD application, using Sinatra.
-Then enhance your application using JavaScript to satisfy the following requirments.
+Then enhance your application using JavaScript to satisfy the following requirements.

 * 3 or More Models / resources
   * This includes the Users Model